DfAC/DfAC.github.io/_posts/2016-02-16-Articles-with-Markdown.md

 A next stage was to create Latex template and kit to Latex.
 This is when I decided to take short-cut via dark side.
 With this setting it is extremely easy to output to [Word](http://blog.rolffredheim.com/2013/02/reproducible-research-with-r-knitr.html).
 This ouptut can be modified by the use of [templates](http://rmarkdown.rstudio.com/articles_docx.html).
 All you need to do is to amend the header

 ```

 ---
-title: "Efficient teaching of CAD software to the large class of engineering student"
+title: "Efficient teaching to the large class of engineering student"
 author: "Lukasz K Bonenberg"
 output:
   word_document: